alexandrespindola/alexandrespindola/README.md

 ### Hello I'm, Alexandre Spindola! :handshake:

-🏢 I work as a Software Developer at TitansDev, with a focus on Full Stack apps and workflow automations.
+🏢 I work as a Full Stack Software Developer at TitansDev, with a focus on cloud services, apps integrations and workflow automations.

-🌱 I'm currently studying for an MBA in Software Engineering at USP/Esalq.
+🌱 I'm a certified Google Cloud Associate Cloud Engineer and an open source enthusiast, currently pursuing an MBA in Software Engineering at USP/Esalq (Brazil).

 </div>
 <div align="center">